lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

 ..  container:: justify

-    *Explanations:* The message indicates that LAMMPS lost some of the atoms, then stopped.
+    The message indicates that LAMMPS lost
+    some of the atoms, then stopped.
 This is one of the most common error message that you will see.
 It is usually the consequence of badly constructed system or inappropriate